 The Board will make every effort to process appeals and make decisions fairly and efficiently.
-Your attention to the procedures and policies outlined in this Manual will assist the Board in achieving this goal.
+Your attention to the procedures and policies outlined in this handbook will assist the Board in achieving this goal.

-Correspondence (Communicating) with the Board
+Correspondence with the Board

-To ensure that the appeal process is kept open and fair to the parties, any correspondence directed to the Board in relation to an appeal must be sent to the Board office and be copied to all other parties to the appeal.
+To ensure that the appeal process is kept open and fair to the parties, any correspondence to the Board in relation to an appeal must be sent to the Board office and be copied to all other parties who are connected to the appeal.
 Correspondence should be addressed to the Board and not to specific Board members.

-Board members will not contact a party, accept personal telephone calls from a party or attend private meetings with a party while that party is involved in the appeal process, unless that member puts all of the other parties on notice and gives them an opportunity to participate.
+Board members will not contact a party, or accept personal telephone calls from a party, or attend private meetings with a party, while that party is involved in the appeal process, unless that Board member puts all the other parties on notice and gives them an opportunity to participate.
 Nor will a member discuss his or her reasons for a decision.
-Once a decision is given in an appeal, the decision "speaks for itself".
+Once a decision is given in an appeal, the decision "speaks for itself."

-Any questions regarding an appeal, a RPP, or policy of the Board should be directed to Board staff.
+Any questions regarding an appeal, an RPP, or policy of the Board should be directed to Board staff.

-Board Contact Information
+Board contact information

-Mailing Address: PO Box 9857 STN PROV GOVT
+Mailing address: PO Box 9857 STN PROV GOVT

 Victoria, British Columbia, V8W 9T5

-Street Address: 10th Floor- 747 Fort Street
+Street address: 10 th Floor- 747 Fort Street

 Victoria, British Columbia

 Phone: 250-953-3777

 Email: ptboard@gov.bc.ca

 Web: www.ptboard.bc.ca

-The Appeal Process A. Filing an Appeal
+The appeal process A. Filing an appeal

-What can be Appealed?
+What can be appealed?